Montluçon: Early history

 Montluçon was built in the Middle Ages.
 The first mention of a place called Monte Lucii (Mont de Lucius) dates from the eleventh century.
 Guillaume, son of Archambaud IV of Bourbon, built the castle in a defensible position on a small rocky hill on a bend in the river Cher.

-The town, which formed part of the duchy of Bourbon, was taken by the English in 1171, and by Philip Augustus in 1181; the English were finally driven out in the 14th century.
+The town, which formed part of the duchy of Bourbon, was taken by Henry II in 1171, and by Philip Augustus in 1181; the English were finally driven out in the 14th century.

 In the 14th century, Louis II de Bourbon re-built the castle and walls.
 Montluçon and other Bourbon lands reverted to the French crown in 1529, and Henry IV further improved the defenses.

 Montluçon became the administrative seat of the area in 1791, then entered the industrial era thanks to the presence of coalpits 12 km distant in Commentry, the Canal de Berry in 1830 and the railway in 1864.
 These transport links allowed the import of ore and export of coal, wood and manufactured goods.
 The population grew from 5000 inhabitants in 1830 to 50 000 in 1950.

+During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.